 This is a conceptual melding of the old with the new.
 Like the current melding of carbon fiber technology with a classic object like a bicycle, a completely reimagined experience is created for human-powered recreation.
 As we bring elements of technical innovation into stylish streetwear, we don’t need to compromise, we don’t need to wear rubbery petroleum products or Lulu sweat pants on a daily basis, we can wear something with Americana spunk that lives up to our daily needs.
 Just like putting a modern engine in a classic Porsche, or an electric engine in a Westfalia, we celebrate the past and the future seamlessly.
 We create innovation by remembering where we came from, who we are, and what’s becoming available, without haphazardly throwing out the old for the new.

 Furthermore, in the era of Amazon and digital immediacy, we recognize that products which improve, wear in, with age, and build character over time, are increasingly rare, and a value that’s important to promote in a world strained with growth and consumption.
 And as Covid-19 has consolidated the size and power of massive American conglomerates like never before, supporting small business is something to take seriously.

-We also find ourselves in a divisive American where community is eroding and more and more people are feeling lonely and isolated.
-We’ve found that riding bikes, skiing, camping, etc, have created communities and bonds way stronger than what’s available in our status-quo social landscapes.
+Today, we find ourselves in a divisive America, where community is eroding and more people are feeling lonely and isolated.
+We’ve found that riding bikes, skiing, camping, have created communities far stronger than what’s available in our status-quo social landscapes.
 We cherish the culture created through outdoor (ski and bike) communities and see it as a powerful way to connect, innovate and solve many of our worlds toughest problems.

 Those beliefs are as foundational as our pulse, as we aim to connect a disjointed world around us, and promote trust, shared memories, and a cohesion.
 As Ripton Co. evolves, we are entering a cooperative ecosystem of outdoor brands, creatives, engineers, and innovators, not an adversarial or competitive one.